Cavaliers vs. Pacers Prediction & Picks - November 3

 Cavaliers Performance Insights

-- The Cavaliers have found it difficult to produce points this season, ranking third-worst in the league with 103.6 points per game.
-They've done better defensively, ranking 11th by allowing 108.8 points per contest.
+- The Cavaliers are averaging only 103.6 points per game (third-worst in NBA), but they've played better on defense, where they are allowing 108.8 points per game (11th-ranked).

-- Cleveland ranks fifth-worst in the NBA with 48.6 rebounds allowed per game.
-Meanwhile, it is pulling down 45.8 rebounds per game (10th-ranked in league).
+- Cleveland ranks fifth-worst in the NBA with 48.6 rebounds allowed per contest.
+Meanwhile, it is averaging 45.8 boards per game (10th-ranked in league).

-- So far this year, the Cavaliers rank 24th in the league in assists, dishing out 23.0 per game.
+- This season, the Cavaliers rank 24th in the league in assists, averaging 23 per game.

-- Cleveland is forcing 13.8 turnovers per game this year (18th-ranked in NBA), but it has averaged only 12.4 turnovers per contest (fourth-best).
+- The Cavaliers rank 13th in the NBA with 12.6 threes per game so far this season.
+Meanwhile, they rank 22nd with a 33.3% shooting percentage from downtown.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.